nasa/trick/docs/developer_docs/Variable-Server.md

 ## VariableServerSession

 The VariableServerSession class is a new class created in this refactor.
-A lot of the behavior of the old VariableServerThread class is now in this class.
+A lot of the behavior of the old VariableServerSessionThread class is now in this class.

 A VariableServerSession represents a single client session.
 It tracks the list of variables that are being sent, the copy and write mode, output format mode, cycle, pause state, exit command.